Visitation Level: Orange

 - Care partners must put on and take off the provided personal protective equipment (PPE) under the direction of staff.
 Care partners will be provided PPE, including instructions on how to utilize it.

 - Care partners for patients who are COVID-positive or under investigation for COVID-19 must have reviewed and signed the Acknowledgement of Risk Form.

 - Patients with disabilities have the right to have a designated support person present, in accordance with the Maryland Department of Health.

 - Patients with disabilities who require support are allowed one designated support person at their bedside at all times.
 Overnight stays may be allowed for these patients, regardless of COVID-19 vaccination status.
-In Levels Orange and Red, all care partners who are designated support persons should be vaccinated or test negative for COVID-19 (either using a PCR test no more than 48 hours prior or a rapid antigen test obtained the same day).
+In Levels Orange and Red, all care partners who are designated support persons should be up to date with vaccination (as defined by the CDC) or test negative for COVID-19 (either using a PCR test no more than 48 hours prior or a rapid antigen test obtained the same day).

 - When the designated support person for a person with disabilities does not have a designated support person present at the hospital, we will attempt to communicate relevant information with a patient's designated representative, while following patient privacy requirements.
 We will make an effort to contact the patient and designated support person before hospital admission, if possible, to let them know about this policy.